These pages have been compiled to guide students and teachers through each round of the competition, in particular the analysis round.

 The aim of the non-standard monetary policy measures introduced by the ECB, which are unprecedented in nature, scope and magnitude, is to fulfil the ECB’s primary objective of safeguarding price stability and to ensure an appropriate monetary policy transmission mechanism.
 These measures form part of the Eurosystem’s monetary policy implementation “toolbox” but are, by definition, exceptional and temporary in nature.
 They have been designed to provide liquidity to the banking sector, ease overall financial conditions and restore specific market segments and the bank lending channel.
 The banking sector is a particularly important channel for transmitting monetary impulses to euro area firms and households.

-The non-standard monetary policy measures include the following:
+Non-standard monetary policy measures include the following:

 – Fixed-rate tender procedure with full allotment